pretix/pretix-docs/docs/guides/widget.md

  - `data-email` will pre-fill the order email field as well as the attendee email field (if enabled).

  - `data-question-IDENTIFIER` will pre-fill the answer for the question with the given identifier.
- You can view and set identifiers in the *Questions* section of the backend.
+ You can view identifiers by navigating to :navpath:Your event → :fa3-ticket: Products → Questions:.
+ In order to set an internal identifier, edit or create a question, switch to the :btn:Advanced: tab and use the "Internal identifier" field.

  - `data-attendee-name` will pre-fill the last part of the name.
    For more control over the name that is pre-filled, use the following attributes.